exercism/clojure/exercises/practice/reverse-string/.approaches/introduction.md

       (StringBuilder. string))))
 ```

-Let's look at the [string builder approach][string-builder-approach] and the shrotcut to it.
+Let's look at the [string builder approach][string-builder-approach] and a shortcut to it.

 ## It's a sequence

-Beyond the above, there are great many different solutions, but in general, they depend on one fact.
+Beyond the above, there are a great many different solutions, but in general, they depend on one fact.
-[Strings][string] in Clojure are sequences of characters and there are many ways to reverse a sequence.
+[Strings][string] in Clojure are sequences of characters, and there are many ways to reverse a sequence.

 ```clojure
 (defn reverse-string [string]